jpolo/laptop/README.md

-# Laptop initialization script
+# 💻 Laptop initialization script

 The main goal of this project is to help developers to focus on delivering value instead of struggling with the workstation configuration.

-The solution provided is a *one-liner* script that will fully configure a workstation for mobile and web development.
+The solution provided is a composed of :
+- *one-liner* installer script that will fully configure a workstation for mobile and web development.
+- a cli tool named "laptop" to help workstation maintenance event after the script was installed
+- an extended bash function collection to be able to create other configuration profile than the one on this repository

 Its core values are :